15 lovely things to see in the Latin Quarter in Paris

 You will need at least half a day if you wish to fully enjoy the neighborhood.
-You can easily add the Latin Quarter to your day if you already plan on visiting Notre-Dame and the Islands, or the Saint-Germain-des-Prés area.
+You can easily add the Latin Quarter to your day if you already plan on visiting Notre Dame de Paris, and the Islands, or the Saint-Germain-des-Prés area.

 Therefore, the Latin Quarter is located on lands that have been occupied for over two thousand years.
 They are the birthplace of Paris.

-The following ten sites are those you should not miss if you visit the Latin Quarter.
+The following ten sites are those you should not miss if you visit the Latin Quarter of Paris.
 They are not ranked according to their (relative) interest, but rather based on their location so that you can tour the neighborhood easily using this guide!

 1. The area of Saint-Michel Fountain

-To start your journey through the Latin Quarter, the best is to stand in front of the Saint-Michel Fountain.
-Located right across the Seine from Notre-Dame, the beautiful monument is relatively young compared to the rest of the neighborhood.
+To start your journey through the Latin Quarter, the best is to stand in front of the Saint-Michel Fountain(Fontaine saint Michel).
+Located right across the Seine from Notre Dame, the beautiful monument is relatively young compared to the rest of the neighborhood.